How to Keep Your Retail Store Organized and Clutter-Free

 Now what we’ve talked about your office, how about your store itself?
 Does it seem cluttered, or is it clean and inviting for customers?

 To organize and optimize your space for the best customer experience, you need to be strategic.
-You don’t want customers to walk in to your store and instantly become overwhelmed with the amount of merchandise there is to peruse.
+You don’t want customers walking into your store and instantly becoming overwhelmed with the amount of merchandise there is to peruse.

 You want to ease them in to the store, and allow them plenty of opportunity to consider each item on the shelf.